agaszmurlo/bdg-sequila/docs/source/function/function.rst

     Sample datasets' structure.

-You have to register SeQuiLa extra strategy and prepare a SQL query that will be performed.
+You have to register SeQuiLa extra strategy and prepare a SQL query that will be executed.

 Operations
 ############